garronej/my_dummy_npm_and_deno_module/README.md

 ## Step 1: Using `.deno.ts` where needed

-If Denoify fails to transpile some file of your codebase the solution is to wrap the problematic API inside a separate module and provide a custom implementation for Deno.
+If Denoify fails to transpile some files, or if the transpiled files fails at runtime this is how you should proceed, example:

-Let's say we have this file `hash.ts` that fails to transpile to Deno (in reality it transpile successfully but let's assume it doesn't):
+This file fails to transpile. (in reality in resent version of Deno it does but let's assume it doesn't):

+`src/lib/hash.ts`
 ```typescript
 import * as crypto from "crypto";